 Cities and Metro Areas

-Rhode Island is a state full of historically individual towns that have grown into large cities, but still maintain much of their unique character.
+Rhode Island is a state full of historically individual towns that have grown into large cities but still maintain much of their unique character.
 There’s busy and bustling Providence, the state capitol.
-In Barrington, many properties overlook the Providence River, but that beautiful view can come at a little steeper of a price tag for homes.
-With the University of Rhode Island campus falling in Kingston, there are plenty of activities going on of an evening and great opportunities to socialize as well.
+In Barrington, many properties overlook the Providence River, but that beautiful view can come at a little steeper of price tag for homes.
+With the University of Rhode Island campus falling in Kingston, there are plenty of activities going on in the evening and great opportunities to socialize as well.
 Tucked between Block Island Sound and Buzzards Bay the views around Jamestown are a real treat.